ezakhar/help/en/basics/plan-author-profile.md

 4.Print the completed form, sign it, scan and send the scanned copy together with the form’s file by email: [support@staminity.com](mailto:support@staminity.com) with the subject of the letter: “Signing up as a plan Author - legal entity or individual entrepreneur”.

-5.Upon the form's processing, the Payee will be registered with the NCO "Moneta" \(LLC\), after that he will be able to publish plans in the Store.
+5.Upon the form's processing, the Payee will be registered in the NCO "Moneta" \(LLC\), after that he will be able to publish plans in the Store.
 The plan Author will be notified of the form's processing completion by e-mail.

 6.In accordance with terms of the Agreement \[3\], within 30 days from the date of registration, the Author has to send an Application for the conclusion of the Agreement on money transfers without the need to open accounts in MONETA.RU System and implementation of informational and technological interaction

 For this purpose, on the basis of the completed Form, an Application will be prepared according to the form provided in Annex No. 9 to the Agreement \[3\] and sent to the Author.
 The Author has to sign the Application and send the original to the NCO "Moneta" by any means provided for in clause 2.6 of the Agreement \[3\].

 > Please note.
-According to terms of the Agreement \[3\], clause 2.5.1, "if within 30 days from the date of registration, the original application is not being received by the NCO, then the reception of payments shall be terminated on the 31 calendar day after the Payee registration in the NCO "Moneta."
+According to terms of the Agreement \[3\], clause 2.5.1, "if within 30 days from the date of registration, the original application is not being received by the NCO, then the reception of payments will be terminated on the 31 calendar day after the Payee registration in the NCO "Moneta."